 /* Template Name: Inner page */ ?>

-These Terms & Conditions (including these “General Terms & Conditions”, the “Service-specific Terms & Conditions”, the “Acceptable Use Policy” and the “Schedules” set out below, all of which are referred to as the “Terms”), and the materials provided to you during the sign-up process, form the contract (the “Contract”) between you and Acanac Inc. and/or a subsidiary or affiliate of Acanac Inc. (depending on the services you sign up to) for each of the services provided to you (the “Services”).
-Throughout these Terms, you are referred to as “you” or the “Customer” while Acanac Communications Limited, or the subsidiary or affiliate, is referred to as “us”, “we” or “Acanac”.
+These Terms & Conditions (including these “General Terms & Conditions”, the “Service-specific Terms & Conditions”, the “Acceptable Use Policy” and the “Schedules” set out below, all of which are referred to as the “Terms”), and the materials provided to you during the sign-up process, form the contract (the “Contract”) between you and Acanac, a division of Bell Canada (depending on the services you sign up to) for each of the services provided to you (the “Services”).
+Throughout these Terms, you are referred to as “you” or the “Customer” while Acanac, a division of Bell Canada is referred to as “us”, “we” or “Acanac”.

 We have provided your Terms in English as that is the language you indicated that you prefer.
 If you would like a copy in French, please contact us so that we can provide you with one.
 Nous vous fournissons vos modalités en Anglais puisqu’il s’agit de la langue de préférence que vous avez indiquée.
 Si vous désirez obtenir un exemplaire en français, veuillez nous en faire la demande.

 These Terms govern the installation, provision and use of Acanac residential Services, including, but not limited to, Digital Home Phone, High Speed Internet, and Long Distance services, as well as any hardware, equipment or devices either sold or rented to you by us for use with any of the Services.
 Unless your Contract states otherwise, your Services are offered for an indeterminate term, and subject to suspension or termination in accordance with these Terms, we will continue to provide you with any Services at the applicable rates until you cancel.